Never miss an MBA/BBA update again

 13.5

-This is the comparison of XAT QADI (Quantitative Ability and Data Interpretation) score and percentiles for 2023, 2024 and 2025.
-In each year this section consisted of 28 questions with a total of 28 marks.
+Given below is the comparison of XAT QADI - Quantitative Ability and Data Interpretation score and percentiles for 2023, 2024 and 2025.
+In each year, this section consisted of 28 questions with a total of 28 marks.
 This table provides students with an idea about how many marks they had to achieve in QADI to achieve a specific percentile.
 It is helpful to candidates preparing for the next XAT exam to mark target scores on the basis of past trends.
+These comparisons are often checked along with the XAT QADI score vs percentile or XAT percentage vs percentile.

 XAT QADI 2023